SAP-archive/teched2019-cloud-cf-product-list/docs/09_secure/Java.md

 ## Step 4.1: Prerequisite
-Make sure that you've imported the Product List sample application (Spring) as part of this [Exercise](/docs/02_clone/README.md).
+Make sure that you've imported the Product List sample application (Java) as part of this [Exercise](/docs/02_clone/README.md).
 Within Eclipse IDE you should see the `product-list-java` project in the Project Explorer View.

-* Build the project in Eclipse (`Context Menu -> Run As -> Maven install`) -> Result: **BUILD FAILURE**
+* Build the project in Eclipse (`Context Menu -> Run As -> Maven install`) -> Result: **BUILD SUCCESS**

-> The build fails as the `ControllerTests` JUnit test expects that all `GET` endpoints of the Product-List are secured.

 ## Step 4.2: Security configuration

-The web.xml of the application must use auth-method with value XSUAA.
+The `web.xml of` the application must use auth-method with value XSUAA.
 This enables authentication of requests using incoming OAuth authentication tokens.

 ```xml
 <web-app>